tsgates/arch-wiki-markdown/wiki/Fonts.md

      </alias>
     </fontconfig>

-You can add a section for Sans-serif and monospaced as well.
+You can add a section for Sans-serif and monospace as well.
 For more informations, have a look at the fontconfig manual.

 Font alias
 ----------

-In Linux there are several font aliases which represent other fonts in order that applications may use similar fonts.
-The most common aliases
-are: serif for a font of the serif type (e.g. DejaVu Serif); sans-serif for a font of the sans-serif type (e.g. DejaVu Sans); and monospace for a monospaced font (e.g. DejaVu Sans Mono).
-However, the fonts which these aliases represent may vary and the relationship is often not shown in font management tools such as those found in KDE and other desktop environments.
+There are several font aliases which represent other fonts in order that applications may use similar fonts.
+The most common aliases are: serif for a font of the serif type (e.g. DejaVu Serif); sans-serif for a font of the sans-serif type (e.g. DejaVu Sans); and monospace for a monospaced font (e.g. DejaVu Sans Mono).
+However, the fonts which these aliases represent may vary and the relationship is often not shown in font management tools, such as those found in KDE and other desktop environments.

 To reverse an alias and find which font it is representing, run: